Labour and employment in Australia

 - McCullough Robertson advised Bolton Clarke on an application by the Australian Nursing and Midwifery Union seeking a scope order to carve out the Victorian operation and a good faith bargaining order by the Nurses Professional Association of Queensland.

 The work relations, employment and safety practice at Mills Oakley has a broad client base that spans industry sectors including building and construction, maritime and offshore, rail, mining, technology, security, real estate, retail, fast food and hospitality, beauty and cosmetics, health and financial services.
 Brisbane-based Harold Downes recently joined the firm from Herbert Smith Freehills; his practice includes all aspects of employment law including restraints and other typical employment litigation.
 In Melbourne, the key names to note are Ross Levin and Lisa Anaf.
 Andrew Klein has substantial experience in the public sector and is based in Canberra.
+Daniel White's broad practice spans advising on enterprise agreements, senior dismissals, and applications before the Fair Work Commission.

 ‘The team as a whole is very attentive to our business and the particular matter they are working on.
 They are subject matter experts that have a deep insight into our particular needs and the impacts on our business.
 They are also commercial in understanding the short and long-term financial and operational impacts on our business.’